 Hi!
 My name is Karla Santillan.

-I am a freshman at the American University in the School of International Service (SIS), majoring in International Relations and Economics as well as Advanced Leadership Studies.
+I am a freshman at the American University in the School of International Service (SIS), majoring in International Relations and Advanced Leadership Studies.

 Along with being a hard worker, I pride myself on my ability to empathize with others.
 Empathy is a leadership trait that is often underrated, but its role is paramount.
-By bringing sense and comfort to others, I can form meaningful relationships that allow me to effectively lead.
+By being able to connect with others, I can establish meaningful relationships that allow me to effectively lead.
 Through hard-work and empathy, I plan to achieve my future goals of becoming a leader in Fair Trade for Latin America.
-Specifically benefiting the indigenous women in the Andes mountains, this issue resonates with me strongly because of my Quechuan ancestors.
+Specifically benefiting the indigenous women in the Andes mountains, which resonates with me strongly because of my Quechuan ancestors.